maxcutler/wp-xmlrpc-modernization/readme.txt

 * Revised implementations of wp.getPost and wp.getPosts.
 * Added `fields` parameter to wp.getUser and wp.getUsers.
 * Updated method docstrings.
+* Moved new XML-RPC server class implementation to its own file.

 = 0.5 =
 * Initial release containing most of the anticipated methods.